 Obviously, the melodramatic vs dramatic definitions above are heavily biased, but when we write for kids, I really want to stand up for authenticity first.
 That’s what will come across as true and vulnerable to your readers.
 Let’s see it in action.
 For example, imagine that a kid learns that their parents are getting new jobs and moving across the country.

-However, if your character is always acting like someone died, you are at risk of purple prose.
+However, if your character is always acting like someone died, you are at risk of violet prose.
 You are also blunting readers to what’s important and potentially abusing the Law of Diminishing Returns.

 Here’s an example of melodramatic writing: